fenago/intro-ruby/lab_guides/Lab_8.md

 Thankfully, Ruby has a number of great debugging tools that are at our disposal.
-We\'ll cover a few of the most popular ways to perform debugging in this chapter.
+We\'ll cover a few of the most popular ways to perform debugging in this lab.
 We\'ll cover both Terminal- and editor-based debugging so you are fully armed to debug any issues that come your way.